oliverjakobs/js/README.md

-# A Collection of various projects in plain javascript (with html/css).
+# A Collection of various projects in plain javascript